Setting the Relay module parameters

-Defines if the agent creates and maintains a tunnel with its parent.
+This parameter determines the tunnel policy.
+It defines if the agent creates and maintains a tunnel with its parent.
 Be aware that Auto Detection has a slight impact on the performance.
 Use Yes if the network configuration is such that the relay cannot directly connect to its clients.

 Tunnel Compression Level

 Defines compression level to use when building a tunnel to the parent, the possible values range from 0 to 9, 0 meaning no compression and 9 the highest compression.